geops/react-transit/src/components/StopFinder/README.md

 #

-This demonstrates the use of StationFinder.
+This demonstrates the use of StopFinder.

 ```jsx
 import React from 'react';